Director, Innovative Mobility Research

 An internationally recognized leader in innovative mobility research, Susan continues to focus on carsharing, as well as several other areas, including: carsharing, bikesharing, and ridesharing; ecodriving for private vehicles and freight; smart parking management for transit and trucks, fuel cell, electric, and plug-in hybrid vehicles and infrastructure; smart growth/development; and older mobility.

 She is a co-director of the Institute of Transportation Studies' Transportation Sustainability Research Center (TSRC) at the University of California (UC), Berkeley.
-She is also a an associate adjunct professor in the Civil and Environmental Engineering Deparment at UC Berkeley.
+She is also an adjunct professor in the Civil and Environmental Engineering Department at UC Berkeley.
 She was honored as the first Honda Distinguished Scholar in Transportation at the Institute of Transportation Studies at UC Davis from 2000 to 2012.
 She served as the Policy and Behavioral Research Program Leader at California Partners for Advanced Transit and Highways from 2003 to 2007, and as a special assistant to the Director's Office of the California Department of Transportation from 2001 to 2004.

 She has a Ph.D. in ecology, focusing on the energy and environmental aspects of transportation, from UC Davis and an M.S. in public policy analysis from the University of Rochester.
 After completing her master's degree, she worked as a consultant to the U.S. Department of Energy and the Environmental Protection Agency in Washington, D.C.
 From 2000 to 2001, she was a post-doctoral researcher at UC Berkeley.

-She has authored 43 journal articles, over 100 reports and proceedings articles, two book chapters, and co-edited one book.
+She has authored 46 journal articles, over 100 reports and proceedings articles, three book chapters, and co-edited one book.
 She has also served as a guest editor for Energies and the International Journal of Sustainable Transportation (IJST).
 Her research projects on carsharing, smart parking, and older mobility have received national awards.
 In May 2010 and May 2007, she received an “Excellence in Management” award from UC Berkeley.
 She has served on the ITS World Congress program committee since 2002 and was the chair of the Emerging and Innovative Public Transport and Technologies Committee of the Transportation Research Board (TRB) from 2004 to 2011.
 In addition, she is on the editorial board of IJST (2011 to present), a member of the National Academies’ Transit Research Analysis Committee (2011 to present), and chair of ITS America’s Livable Communities Committee (2011 to present).

 She has served on the ITS World Congress program committee since 2002 and was the chair of the Emerging and Innovative Public Transport and Technologies Committee of the Transportation Research Board (TRB) from 2004 to 2011.
 In addition, she is on the editorial board of the International Journal of Sustainable Transportation (2011 to present), a member of the National Academies' Transit Research Analysis Committee (2011 to present), and chair of ITS America's Livable Communities Committee (2011 to present).